Intel survived bid to halt millions in sales to China's Huawei

 But the action came as Washington took pains to reset relations with Beijing, including reestablishing military-to-military talks, after a Chinese spy balloon's discovery in U.S. airspace last winter soured relations between the two superpowers.

 Intel's license is expected to expire later this year, and is unlikely to be renewed, sources said.
-Meanwhile, Huawei continues to rely heavily on Intel chips for its laptops, its website shows.
+Meanwhile, Huawei continues to rely heavily on Intel chips for its laptops, its website shows, opens new tab.

 In China, Huawei's share of sales has grown from 2.2% in 2018 to 9.7% for 2023 when it replaced Dell as China's third largest laptop manufacturer, according to Canalys.